ali94wadi/UDACITY-SelfDrivingCarEngr/README.md

 ![exp](https://user-images.githubusercontent.com/23568809/155880457-5774ac57-42a0-472e-8a2a-e09e2bf7f849.png)

 Looking at the training results, loss is consistantly moving in the right direction after augmentation.
 Preformance was also much better in terms of precision and recall.
-However, it seems like there is more performance to be had by further tuning and perhaps more augmentation and/or model pipeline changes.
+Under the limitations posed by the VM, good results are achieved after training for more time and inflating both the learning rate and the warmup time.
+It seems like there is more performance to be had by further tuning and perhaps more augmentation and/or model pipeline changes, but total loss is around ~1.5, classificaiton is happening, and training did reach a plateau.

-**PS: this was run multiple times.
-Hence, the multiple tendlines.
-VM is also difficult to work with here, as detailed in the PS in the reference experiment section, and it bugged out with the eval having a single data point..**

 Validation